 The nineteenth century is marked with the first attempts at applying mathematical methods to economics in the research by Antoine Augustin Cournot, Carl Marx, William Stanley Jevons, Léon Walras, and his successor in Lausanne University Vilfredo Pareto.

-John von Neumann and Leonid Kantorovich, mathematicians of the first calibre, addressed the economic problems in the twentieth century.
+John von Neumann and Leonid Kantorovich, mathematicians of the first caliber, addressed the economic problems in the twentieth century.
 The former developed game theory, making it an apparatus for the study of economic behavior.
 The latter invented linear programming for decision making in the problems of best use of limited resources.
 These contributions of von Neumann and Kantorovich occupy an exceptional place in science.
 They demonstrated that the modern mathematics opens up broad opportunities for economic analysis of practical problems.
 Economics has been drifted closer to mathematics.
 Still remaining a humanitarian science, it mathematizes rapidly, demonstrating high self-criticism and an extraordinary ability of objective thinking.

 The turn in the mentality of the mankind that was effected by von Neumann and Kantorovich is not always comprehended to full extent.
 There are principal distinctions between the exact and humanitarian styles of thinking.
 Humans are prone to reasoning by analogy and using incomplete induction, which invokes the illusion of the universal value of the tricks we are accustomed to.
 The differences in scientific technologies are not distinguished overtly, which in turn contributes to self-isolation and deterioration of the vast sections of science.